 Currently, this bill is in a draft form but after getting the assent of both forums it will become the Act.
-For this purpose, this bill will be presented in national assembly for debate if it accepted with the majority.
-Then it will be presented in the senate which is the upper forum, for assent.
+For this purpose, this bill will be presented in the national assembly for debate if it accepted with the majority.
+Then it will be presented in the Senate which is the upper forum, for assent.

 Reason For Amendment in Section 489-F

 In 2002 for the first time section 489-f was inserted in Pakistan penal code 1860.
 The basic purpose behind was to give punishments to those who issue cheque fraudulently for two purposes: